quarkiverse/quarkus-resteasy-problem/README.md

 More on throwing problems: [zalando/problem usage](https://github.com/zalando/problem#usage)

 ## Configuration options
-All configuration options are build-time properties, meaning that you cannot override them in the runtime (i.e via environment variables).

-- Include MDC properties in the API response (you have to provide those properties to MDC using `MDC.put`)
+- (Build time) Include MDC properties in the API response.
+You have to provide those properties to MDC using `MDC.put`
 ```
 quarkus.resteasy.problem.include-mdc-properties=uuid,application,version
 ```